MCR-Digital/apprentice-boot-camp-fundamentals-1/docs/_posts/0000-05-02-oo-polymorphism.md

 Notes:
 Building the deck feels like a job for the constructor which could be a useful conversation.
 The Deck interface doesn't have a handy way to get access to the cards which gives you a chance to talk about encapsulation.
-With a bit of lateral thinking you can deal() cards from the existing decks into a new MixedDeck without having to change the api.
+With a bit of lateral thinking you can deal() cards from the existing decks into a new MixedDeck without having to change the API.

 --